UNOPose: Unseen Object Pose Estimation with an Unposed RGB-D Reference Image: Experiments

 \nbf{Effectiveness of GRF and LRF.}~~ As demonstrated in \sect{sec:method_pose}, GRF transfers arbitrary object poses to an \(SE(3)\)-invariant frame, while LRF assists with extracting precise local descriptors for fine pose estimation. \tbl{tab:pose_arch_abla} shows that the effectiveness of GRF and LRF is complementary in UNOPose.
 Specifically, GRF brings significant performance enhancement in the coarse pose estimation (\tbl{tab:pose_arch_abla} A1 \vs A0, A3 \vs A2), providing an accurate pose initialization for the next stage.
 Meanwhile, LRF is constructed to exploit fine-grained local information, primarily enhancing the fine pose estimation results (\tbl{tab:pose_arch_abla} B0 \vs B2, B1 \vs B3).
-With both GRF and LRF, our network achieves obvious performance improvement against the counterpart (\tbl{tab:pose_arch_abla} A3 \vs A0, B3 \vs B0).
+With both GRF and LRF, our network achieves obvious performance improvement (\tbl{tab:pose_arch_abla} A3 \vs A0, B3 \vs B0).

 \nbf{Ablation on Correspondence Loss.}~~ In partial-to-partial point cloud registration, only some of the points can find their counterparts on the target point cloud.
-Therefore, the introduction of overlap prediction helps to distinguish the points in the overlap region and achieves good results (\tbl{tab:pose_other_abla} C1 \vs \tbl{tab:pose_arch_abla} B3).
+Therefore, the introduction of \textbf{overlap prediction} helps to distinguish the points in the overlap region and achieves good results (Tab.~\ref{tab:pose_arch_abla}-\ref{tab:pose_other_abla} C1 \vs B3, C2 \vs A3).
 Moreover, we consider soft correspondence loss in~\cite{yu2021cofinet} as an alternative, which predicts probabilities of overlap between each point pair.
-However, the result did not meet the desired expectations (\tbl{tab:pose_other_abla} C0).
+However, the result did not meet the expectations (\tbl{tab:pose_other_abla} C0).

 \nbf{Ablation on Segmentation.}~~ \tbl{tab:uno_seg} showcases the advantage of our UNOSeg over other segmentation methods on YCB-V. Furthermore, substituting UNOSeg with CNOS~\cite{nguyen2023cnos}, SAM-6D~\cite{lin2023sam6d}, or MRCNN~\cite{maskrcnn,labbe2020cosypose} results in a noticeable decline in UNOPose's performance (\tbl{tab:pose_other_abla} D0--D2).
 Moreover, substituting UNOSeg with ground-truth segmentation brings $\approx$3\% performance enhancement (\tbl{tab:pose_other_abla} D3 \vs C1).